ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour002.md

       altitude_m = this.altimeter.meters
     });

-    // The htu21d.on("data", callback) function invokes the ananymous callback function at the
+    // The htu21d.on("data", callback) function invokes the anonymous callback function at the
     // frequency specified in the constructor (25ms by default).
 The anonymous function
     // is scoped to the object (e.g. this == the htu21d Multi class object). htu21d.on("data", function() {